 – Make sure you are fully aware of the passport rules for your destination.
 It is common that your passport has to have at least 6 months of eligibility left on it in order for you to travel to your destination.
 I had a friend arrive for a flight to Mexico only to be turned away at check-in because her passport expired within a month.
 What a costly mistake to make!
 The airline website should specify and you can find travel rules for most countries on the www.state.gov/travel. ~L

 – It is important to keep up on any information about visa rules as well.
 You may have looked a month ago and something has recently changed.
 Case in point, Canada now requires those who don’t hold a US Passport to obtain a visa before entering the country.
-Even those holding a green card.
+Even those holding a green card, this is also a good point for those that will be green card holders, you’ll want to click to renew green card before the expiry date if required, to ensure there won’t be any issues with your travel.
 The same goes for anyone from the states who are looking to visit Italy.
 There are options to attend an italian visa appointment new york, for example, for anyone in this situation, as getting a visa is a requirement to visit many countries.

 – There are other legal matters to keep in mind too.
 Heading to the US from Canada?
 There are many reasons why people can be barred from entering a country, and convictions on a criminal record often play a big role in this.
 A DUI, theft, fraud, and/or possession conviction on your record can result in you getting turned away from the US border.
 This is because of an agreement between the Candian and US government.
 For Canadians with a conviction on their record, the method for removing a conviction essentially involves applying for a Canadian pardon.
 A Canadian pardon can remove a conviction from a criminal record.
 That being said, the past conviction is not removed from the Customs and Border Patrol database.
 Ultimately, if you have concerns about your criminal record when traveling to the US from Canada, you might want to consider reaching out to Pardon services in Canada for legal support and guidance about how best to proceed.